British artists' suppliers, 1650-1950 - B

 George Blackman married Rebecca Norris at Christ Church Newgate in 1828, when he was described as a widower.
 He was recorded as George Frederick Blackman, colour manufacturer, when he and his wife Sarah (daughter of Isaac Norris and presumably identical with the Rebecca Norris mentioned above), registered the birth in 1830 of their daughter Esther, who was christened at the non-conformist Maberley Chapel, Islington (National Archives, RG 5/161, accessed through Non-conformist BMD; IGI).
 George Blackman, succeeded by Mrs Rebecca Blackman, had an account with Roberson, 1820-36, from 13, 58 and 47 St John St Road (Woodcock 1997).
 George Blackman, watercolour manufacturer of 47 St John St Road, died in 1845.
 In his will, made 6 January 1836 and proved 2 September 1845, he bequeathed his estate to his wife, Rebecca, by whom he was followed in business.
 She was recorded in the 1851 census at 126 John St Road, as a widow, age 56, colour manufacturer, with a 21-year-old nephew Louis Noris.Sources: Whitley 1928, vol.2, p.362, Katlan 1992 p.454.
 For abbreviations, see Resources and bibliography

-It would appear that in the late 1870s ‘H. Blanchet’ held accounts with the London firm of Roberson (qv) from two addresses, at La Palette D'or, 17 rue de Grenelle, St Germain, 1876-81, where an account had previously been held by Delaunoy, 1868-76, and at 32 rue Bonaparte, 1879-82 (Woodcock 1997).
+It would appear that in the 1870s more than one business trading under the name Blanchet held accounts with the London firm of Charles Roberson & Co (qv).
+At La Palette D'or, 17 rue de Grenelle, St Germain, Blanchet had an account, 1868-73, to be followed by Delaunoy as an account holder in 1881.
+At 32 rue Bonaparte, ‘H. Blanchet’, had an account, 1879-82 (Woodcock 1997).
 By 1880 the businesses at these two addresses were trading independently but both under the Blanchet name.
-In 1881 and 1882 in separate advertisements Blanchet (‘Ancienne Maison Brullon fondée en 1800’) can be found at 17 rue Grenelle-St Germain, while Blanchet was at 32 rue Bonaparte, with workshops at Vaugirard (advertisements in Louis Enault, Charles de Feir, Guide du Salon, 1881, 1882, accessed through Gallica).
+In 1881 and 1882 in separate advertisements Blanchet (‘Ancienne Maison Brullon fondée en 1800’) can be found at 17 rue Grenelle, while another Blanchet was at 32 rue Bonaparte, with workshops at Vaugirard (advertisements in Louis Enault, Charles de Feir, Guide du Salon, 1881, 1882, accessed through Gallica).
 These businesses are examined in turn.

-At 17 rue de Grenelle successors to the Blanchet name were listed in Paris Almanachs as F. Breton (1884-5), C. Chaveteau (1886) and L. Ponsin (1887-90).
+‘Blanchet, Ancien marchand de couleurs fines’ traded at 17 rue de Grenelle, according to a business letter written from Paris in 1878 to Roberson & Co in London, stating that this Blanchet had left off business on 27 November 1876 and that Delaunoy was his successor (Hamilton Kerr Institute, Roberson archive, MS 248-1993 p.708).
+Further research is required into the business’s history but it is apparent that there were significant changes in the 1880s.
+Successors using the Blanchet name at this address were listed in Paris Almanachs as F. Breton (1884-5), C. Chaveteau (1886) and L. Ponsin (1887-90).
 ‘Blanchet (maison, L. Ponsin successor)’ advertised in 1889 as ‘fabrique de couleurs fines à l’huile, à tableaux, toiles au plâtre, toiles à pastels, vente et location de chevalets, mannequins, etc…’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
-The business seems to have ceased trading in 1890 or soon after.
+The business ceased trading by 1894 (see ‘Guide Labreuche’ in Sources below).

-Emile Blanchet (1852-1931) moved the business at 32 rue Bonaparte to 20 rue St-Benoit by 1888.
+Emile Blanchet (1852-1931) traded at 32 rue Bonaparte until moving to 20 rue St-Benoit by 1888.
 He was born at Nantes.
-He married Marie or Félicité Cazaux in 1887, when he was described as of 39 rue Bonaparte, son of Jean Philibert Blanchet (Paris marriage banns, accessed through www.ancestry.co.uk; genealogical information accessed at www.rootsfinder.eu).
+He married Marie or Félicité Cazaux in 1887, when he was described as of 39 rue Bonaparte, son of Jean Philibert Blanchet (Paris marriage banns, accessed through www.ancestry.co.uk).
 In 1889 he was offering ‘couleurs extra-fines pour l’huile, l’aquarelle, etc, toiles à tableaux, chevalets, bottes d’artistes, brosses et pinceaux, huile grasse et bleu de lumière’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
 He advertised in the 1896 Salon catalogue as ‘maison de la palette d’or’, founded in 1800, offering ‘Toiles a Tableaux de toutes largeurs, couleur extra fines’, with a factory and workshops at Vaugirard (Catalogue illustré du Salon, 1896).
 In 1922 the business was trading as E. Blanchet & Fils at 38 rue Bonaparte, with a factory and workshops at 78 rue Olivier de Serres and 8 rue Malassis, Paris Vaugirard, as listed in their trade catalogue (A La Palette D'or.
 Maison Blanchet.
 Couleurs Extra-Fines et pour Décoration Artistiques, March 1922, 22pp).
-Emile Blanchet was followed in business by Robert Blanchet, probably his son, but by 1927 it was trading as Robert Blanchet Succ[esseu]r, implying that it had changed hands (Salon de 1927, exh.cat., 1927, advertisement).
+Emile Blanchet was followed in business by Robert Blanchet, probably his son, but by 1927 the business was trading as Robert Blanchet Succ[esseu]r, implying that it had changed hands (Salon de 1927, exh.cat., 1927, advertisement).
 The business apparently continued in one form or another until about 1965 (Constantin 2001 p.52).
 Further research is required into this business’s history.

 William Stott of Oldham exhibited in Paris at the Salon and elsewhere, 1878-99, using Blanchet at 32 rue Bonaparte as his contact address in the Salon catalogue in 1885.
 His Girl in a Meadow, 1880 (Tate) is on a canvas supplied by Blanchet.
+Other artists used Blanchet.
+Dudley Hardy chose a canvas supplied by the business for his profile of a girl, Anastasie, c.1889, marked on reverse with Blanchet’s palette-shaped stencil (Private coll., ex-N. James of Lacewing Fine Art, information from John Whitfield, March 2014).
+Borough Johnson’s Hubert von Herkomer, 1892, is on a board with palette-shaped stencil: BLANCHET/ 38/ RUE BONAPARTE/ PARIS (National Portrait Gallery, see Later Victorian Catalogue).
 Samuel John Peploe studied in Paris as a young man and made subsequent visits to northern France and Paris.
 He used Blanchet for the support for his painting, Bathers (Etaples), 1906, canvas laid on board, stamped on board, Blanch[et]/ 38/ rue Bonaparte/ Paris (Hunterian Art Gallery).
+Alfred Wolmark visited Brittany and used Blanchet’s canvas laid on board for Concarneau, 1910, marked: BLANCHET/ RUE BONAPARTE/ PARIS and Fishing Boats, c.1910, marked: BLANCHET/ 38/ RUE BONAPARTE/ PARIS (both Stanley & Audrey Burton Gallery, Leeds, see Diaper 2012 p.111).
 Wynford Dewhurst, another artist who studied in Paris, used Blanchet for his Summer Mist, Valley of La Creuse, c.1916, stamped by Blanchet from rue St Benoit 20 (National Museum of Wales, Cardiff, information from Kate Lowry, March 2013).
 A number of other British artists used Blanchet as a contact address when exhibiting at the Salon, including William Brymner in 1885 and James Guthrie and John Lavery in 1889 (Béatrice Crespon-Halotier, Les peintres britanniques dans les salons parisiens des origines à 1939: Répertoire, Dijon, 2003).

 Jacques Blockx, Antwerp, Belgium from 1865, near Liege from 1905, Jacques Blockx Fils s.a., Terwagne-Clavier 1952, Le Tombeu 10, 4550 Nandrin 2011.
 Chemist colourmen.

-Outside the immediate scope of this directory but summary details are included here for Blockx’s links with British businesses, thanks to detailed information received from Dr Brian D. Barrett.
+Outside the immediate scope of this online resource but summary details are included here for Blockx’s links with British businesses, thanks to detailed information received from Dr Brian D. Barrett.
 For a history of this family business, see www.blockx.be/en/histoire/historique.asp.
+See also Brian D. Barrett, ‘The Archives of Blockx, an Antwerp family of chemist-colourmen, founded 1865’, in Erma Hermens and Joyce Townsend (eds), Sources and Serendipity: Testimony of Artists’ Practice, 2009, pp.163-4.

 *John James Bonhote (active c.1760-1780), The Star, Hayes’s Court, Soho, London 1766-1780.
 Linen draper, hosier, hatter and glover; also pastel supplier.